chrishumboldt/Dir-AT-ST/README.md

 # Dir AT-ST
-A Node recursive directory reader (walker) module.
+A recursive directory reader (walker) for Node.